 The climate crisis is intensifying, and killing millions who had little role in causing or exacerbating it.
 At the same time a small percentage of persons have become obscenely wealthy.
 Many are asking if there has been a fundamental failure of justice – in the actual creation, at birth, of power relations – that we should all address.
 Many entities in those nations most responsible for the crisis are using the same fraudulent political systems, and impact / reporting standards, that caused the crisis in order to hide liability.

 Fact: The failure of world leaders for decades to ensure a measurable fair start in life, both ecologically and socially, for all children has done more to harm the practice of justice than Nussbaum and other luminaries have done to further it.
 There is no form of justice, and certainly not animal justice, that ignores the actual creation of human and nonhuman relations.
 And it’s very hard to change a future child’s prospects once they are born, so true justice first focuses on thresholds beneath which children should not be born.
+Most thinking about that threshold seems focused on welfare.
+But if we use a metric or value like self-determination, the idea of intergenerational justice actually becomes a the first necessary condition for political obligation, the first rule, or what is required to owe others our allegiance to a legal system.
+Nothing is more primary than our birth-determined relations to others.

 Nussbaum’s work ignores this primary issue – the largest determinant of animals lives.

 This is a failure many funding the fields of animal law and justice are eager to ignore because they made their wealth on the growth and inequity that together are killing many as temperatures rise.
+Climate change and inequality are interconnected crises that disproportionately harm the most vulnerable, requiring immediate, systemic action.
+This is not a choice on a menu of public interest interventions.
+This work relates to the inescapable system of costs, benefits, and obligations we are all born into, the largest driver of outcomes, and the choice to exploit that system or legitimate it.

 How did Nussbaum, in her work, account for how children entering the world impacts nonhumans?
 This is not a complex question.
-Where in her work does she account for the injustice of her birth positioning, derived from a form of reproductive autonomy devoid of racial or nonhuman equity?
+Where in her work does she account for the injustice of her birth positioning, derived from a form of isolationist reproductive autonomy devoid of racial or nonhuman equity?
 Did her drawing attention to downstream forms of justice, while ignoring the fundamental role of inequitable growth, decoy efforts away from effective work, and exacerbate situations like heat exposure combined with racial disparities in access to air conditioning?

 Fair Start is writing Nussbaum openly for a reason